Lab Members

 Emma Toner

-My research leverages tools from complex systems science and computational modeling to psychological problems like anxiety and loneliness.
+My research applies tools from complex systems science to psychological problems like anxiety and loneliness.
 In particular, I am interested in identifying the dynamic interactions among psychological and social factors that contribute to these problems.
-To do so, I use experimental paradigms, real-time data collection methods (e.g., passive sensing technology; ecological momentary assessment), and computational modeling to iteratively develop, formalize, test, and refine psychological theories and examine how psychological processes unfold across timescales and contexts.
+To do so, I use experimental paradigms, real-time data collection methods (e.g., passive physiological sensing; ecological momentary assessment), and computational modeling to iteratively develop, formalize, test, and refine psychological theories and examine how psychological processes unfold across timescales and contexts.
+My NIMH-funded dissertation (1F31MH136730) uses differential equation modeling to formally evaluate hypotheses derived from psychological and social theories about how loneliness develops and becomes chronic.
 I hope this work will advance our understanding of the mutually reinforcing interactions among components of complex systems that produce and reinforce states of mental disorder so that we may ultimately improve treatment.

 Emma Wolfe